 You might also be paying for gap coverage through your monthly lease payments even if it’s not explicitly stated in your agreement.
 A new car’s value depreciates almost immediately after it comes off the lot, so if you damage your leased vehicle in an accident, there could be a difference between the amount you owe the dealer vs. the amount you’re reimbursed by insurance.
 The difference between the amount your insurance company pays and the car’s original value on the lot is known as “the gap.”
 The cost of gap insurance is usually bundled into your lease payments, but if your leased car is damaged, you usually won’t have to pay the gap amount.
 Check with your dealership when leasing a car for the specifics around gap coverage.

-If you’re leasing a car and looking for comprehensive coverage, we recommend looking to The General’s affordable insurance rates.
+If you’re leasing a vehicle and looking for car insurance, consider The General’s affordable rates.
 For nearly 60 years, The General has been providing quality coverage and five-star customer service to everyday Americans.
-Get a free quote for your leased vehicle in two minutes or less, and ride with The General today.
+Get a free car insurance quote for your leased vehicle in two minutes or less, and ride with The General today.